Eeva Furman, Panel Chair

 My expertise combines moving towards a sustainable society, holistic well-being and the pursuing of meaningful life.
 My approach is interdisciplinary and future oriented.
 I’m the Associate Professor at the University of Eastern Finland (UEF).

-I’m the professor of Futures Studies and Adjunct Professor in Cultural Heritage Studies at the University of Turku.
+I’m the University Lecturer of Futures Studies and Adjunct Professor in Cultural Heritage Studies at the University of Turku.
 My background is in Ethnology.
 I’m the specialist of the cultural viewpoint in the Expert Panel for Sustainable Development.
 I have worked on cultural sustainability topics for two decades.
 Understanding cultural change and the possibilities it creates for advancing sustainability is central.

-I’m a geographer and the Associate Professor of Geoinformatics based at the Department of Geosciences and Geography, University of Helsinki.
+I’m a geographer and the Professor of Geoinformatics based at the Department of Geosciences and Geography, University of Helsinki.
 I lead the transdisciplinary research group Digital Geography Lab where we are particularly interested in understanding human-nature interaction by mining new data.
 Our aim is to provide information and methods for planning sustainable societies.

 I’m the professor of Forest Ecology at the Natural Resources Institute.
 My background is in Plant Ecology.
 I do research on how biodiversity and various ecosystem services can be combined with economic benefits.
 We provide calculation models to represent the trade-offs and synergies of ecosystem based benefits, and provide tools to support land use decision-making.